zuozhenggh/learning-library/data-management-library/big-data/bds-load-balancer-ha/load-balancer-ha/load-balancer-ha.md

     * **Lab 2: Create a BDS Hadoop Cluster**
     * **Lab 4: Access a BDS Node Using a Public IP Address**

-    Once you've completed those labs, you can start with [STEP 1: Gather Information](#STEP1:GatherInformation), below.
+    Once you've completed those labs, you can start with [Step 1: Gather Information](#Step1:GatherInformation), below.

 If you choose ***not*** to complete the [Getting Started with Oracle Big Data Service (HA Cluster)](https://oracle.github.io/learning-library/data-management-library/big-data/bds/workshops/freetier/?lab=introduction-oracle-big-data-service) workshop, you must create and configure: